 Table of Content

 If you have known people who define the idea of what it means to be an ‘overachiever’, there perhaps may be a more layered undertone.
 People who are ‘high-functioning’ are more often than not, very anxious people.
-They are able to mask the symptoms of their anxiety by overthinking, overdoing and of course, overperforming.
+They can mask the symptoms of their anxiety by overthinking, overdoing, and of course, overperforming.
 These, when exercised in a healthy amount and manner can be great but as is with everything in life, there needs to be a balance of things.
 These things shouldn’t be wearing down on anyone, and because they come off as positive traits it is difficult to spot the symptoms of the disorder underneath it.

 High-functioning anxiety symptoms may include:

 - Controlling nature, especially over situations in their workplace (more so if they happen to be a boss)

 - Being over the top (from an external perspective) and organized

 - Being a perfectionist and needing things to be done a certain way